-Thus far, we have assumed a basic model where applicants differ only in their latent skill levels $f(\theta_\pre)$, and where their observed score depends only on their latent skill level and chosen effort.
-However, in societies with deep structural inequalities, an individual's measured success also depends on various environmental factors beyond one's control, such as family income and the availability of resources in one's community.
-In \citet{roemer1998equality}'s work on the equality of opportunity, he argues that environmental factors (called ``circumstances'') are distinguished from effort.
-For example, for the same amount of time spent studying, a applicant from a well-resourced school may achieve higher test scores than a applicant from an under-resourced school, all else held equal.

-In this section, we extend the model introduced in Section~\ref{sec:modelequil} to study the disparate impact of admission policies in the presence of structural inequalities, specifically differences in one's environment that affect one's score.
-We ask: \textit{how does competition and the designer's function $\lambda$ in strategic ranking differentially affect applicants, in the presence of such structural inequalities?}
+We have thus far assumed a basic model where applicants differ only in their latent skill levels $f(\theta_\pre)$, and their observed score depends only on their latent skill level and chosen effort.
+However, in societies with structural inequalities, an individual's measured success also depends on various environmental factors beyond one's control, such as family income and the availability of resources in one's community. \citet{roemer1998equality}'s work on the equality of opportunity argues that environmental factors (called ``circumstances'') are distinguished from effort.
+For example, for the same amount of time spent studying, an applicant from a well-resourced school may achieve higher test scores than one from an under-resourced school.
+In this section, we extend the model introduced in Section~\ref{sec:modelequil} to study the disparate impact of admission policies in the presence of structural inequalities, specifically differences in the applicant's previous education environment.

-\paragraph{Model and equilibria characterization} For reasons that will become apparent, we now denote each applicant's latent skill rank as $\theta_\true \in [0,1]$.
-In addition to the latent skill, each applicant has an (unobserved) environmental factor $\gamma \in \Gamma$ that represents how favorable their environment is for attaining a higher score.
-Because a favorable environment results in a higher rate of return for effort, we model the environment as a multiplicative factor in the score.
-Our mathematical treatment of the environment in this section is due to \citet{calsamiglia09decent}.
-Formally, the post-effort score is a function of the latent skill, the environmental factor, and the effort level as follows:
+\paragraph{Model and equilibria characterization} We now denote each applicant's latent skill rank as $\theta_\true \in [0,1]$.
+In addition to the latent skill, each applicant has an (unobserved) environmental factor $\psi \in \Psi$ that represents how favorable their environment is for attaining a higher score.
+Because a favorable environment results in a higher rate of return for effort, we model the environment as a multiplicative factor in the score (see~e.g., \citet{calsamiglia09decent}).
+Formally, the post-effort score is a function of the latent skill, the environmental factor, and the effort level:

 where $g, f$ are as defined in Section~\ref{sec:model}.